alireza-dehghan-nayeri/breast-cancer-diagnosis/README.md

 A project to predict risk of breast cancer for women

-After searching about applications that estimate the risk of breast cancer I found two applications on Google Play Store and none in Cafe Bazzar store.
+After searching applications that estimate the risk of breast cancer I found two applications on Google Play Store and none in Cafe Bazzar store.

-I found some related papres about data mining and it's use in breas cancer diagnosis wich is uploaded to this repo.
+I found some related papers about data mining and it's use in breast cancer diagnosis wich are uploaded to this repo.

 ##### Features of this project: